Mark Bell (defensive end)

-Mark E. Bell (born August 30, 1957) is an American former professional football defensive end and tight end who played six seasons in the National Football League (NFL).
-His twin brother Mike Bell, also played in the NFL and at Colorado State.
+Mark E. Bell (born August 30, 1957) is an American former professional football player who was a defensive end and tight end for six seasons in the National Football League (NFL).
+He played college football for the Colorado State Rams.

+His twin brother Mike Bell, also played in the NFL and at Colorado State University.
 His son, Blake Bell, was a quarterback who later moved to tight end for the Oklahoma Sooners.
 Blake Bell was drafted by the San Francisco 49ers in 2015.
 Mike and Mark Bell both live in Wichita, Kansas.